medibloc/panacea-core/.gitbook/3-protocol-devs/1-dep-specs/3-data-provider-consent.md

 ## Technical Specification

-Before provider provides the data to deal, data should be validated by the oracle.
+Before a data provider provides data to a deal, the data should be validated by the oracle.
-If the data is successfully validated to be provided, the provider will have a `Certificate` like below (more about [Data Validation](./4-data-validation.md)):
+If the data is successfully validated, the provider will receive a `Certificate` like below (more about [Data Validation](./4-data-validation.md)):

 ```proto
 message Certificate {